 What Happened

-Lori Vallow Daybell, often referred to as the “Doomsday mom,” was sentenced to two consecutive life sentences on July 25, 2025, in Arizona for her role in a murder conspiracy involving her fourth husband, Charles Vallow, and her niece’s ex-husband, Brandon Boudreaux.
-This sentencing follows her earlier convictions in Idaho for the murders of her two children, Tylee Ryan and Joshua “JJ” Vallow, as well as the conspiracy to kill Chad Daybell’s first wife, Tammy Daybell.
-The Arizona court found her guilty of conspiring with her late brother, Alex Cox, to kill Charles Vallow in July 2019 and to attempt to kill Brandon Boudreaux later that year.
+Lori Vallow Daybell, often referred to as the “doomsday mom,” was sentenced to two consecutive life sentences on July 25, 2025, in Arizona for her role in a murder conspiracy involving her fourth husband, Charles Vallow, and her niece’s ex-husband, Brandon Boudreaux.
+This sentencing follows her earlier conviction in Idaho for the murders of her two children, Tylee Ryan and Joshua “JJ” Vallow, as well as the conspiracy to kill Chad Daybell’s first wife, Tammy Daybell.
+The legal proceedings have spanned several years and have been marked by sensational allegations, including claims of doomsday beliefs and the notion that the children were considered “zombies” by Daybell and her husband.

 Key Details